Skip to content

 :tags #{:dev :docs :test}}) ;; this one is also used as a test fixture

-(rf/reg-variant :story.auth.login-form/loading
+(story/reg-variant :story.auth.login-form/loading

 {:doc "Submit pressed, server response pending."

-:decorators [[force-fx-stub :my-app/http {:status :pending}]]})
+:decorators [[:force-fx-stub :my-app/http {:status :pending}]]})

 (:my-app/http here is a placeholder for a user-supplied fx; the framework ships :rf.http/managed — see 014-HTTPRequests.)